JumjieYang/FindExamDate/README.md

 After installing Python, in order to use it, first install a library called tabula-py

-you can install through pip:
+You can install it by typing:

-pip3 install tabula-py
+pip3 install -r requirements.txt